 In addition to the services provided through our facility in Lake Forest, California, we have contracted with a third party to establish a European operations center in Leiden, the Netherlands in November 2011 to support the expansion of our CryoPort Express dry shipping solution in Europe.
 The European operations center provides warehousing, shipping, receiving, refurbishing and recycling services for our shipping containers.
 This approach is a cost-effective way to initiate operations in Europe and scale up as our business grows throughout that region.
-We also have a small operations center in New Delhi, India and expect to establish operations centers in Asia during the first half of 2012 and later in South America to support the expected growth in those regions.
+We also have a small operations center in New Delhi, India and established an operations centers in Asia during fiscal year 2012.